1973–74 Philadelphia Flyers season: Draft picks

-Philadelphia's picks at the 1973 NHL Amateur Draft, which was held at the Mount Royal Hotel in Montreal, Quebec on May 15, 1973.
+Philadelphia's picks at the 1973 NHL amateur draft, which was held at the Mount Royal Hotel in Montreal on May 15, 1973.

 Farm teams

 The Flyers were affiliated with the Richmond Robins of the AHL and the San Diego Gulls of the WHL.
 Rene Drolet led the Robins with 73 points and Richmond finished 4th in their division and lost in five games to the Baltimore Clippers in the first round of the playoffs.
 San Diego finished 3rd in the 6-team WHL's final season in existence.
 The Gulls also ceased operations once the Jersey Knights of the WHA moved to San Diego and became the San Diego Mariners.